AnuragJhaBITS/customer-shopping-behavior-analysis/README.md

 BITS Pilani, Hyderabad Campus

-Interested in:
+**Interested in:**

 - Data Analytics
 - Business Intelligence
 - Financial Analytics
 - Data Science

-Feel free to connect and share feedback!
+If you found this project helpful, feel free to ⭐ the repository.